 - % Item with Discount = Total percent of feature items with discount applied

-- New Customers = New customers as identified by their email address and our householding process
+- New Customers = New customers as identified by our householding process

 - New Customer % = Total New Customers / Total Customers Ordering

 - Average Gross Margin = 1-(SKU Cost / Product Price Paid)